viktoriasemaan/data-engineering/mcp-tutorials/README.md

-# 🚀 AIBI Genie + Managed MCP Tutorial
+# 🚀 AI/BI Genie + Managed MCP Tutorial

 **Learn how to set up AI/BI Genie and connect it to Claude Desktop for natural language data queries**